Skip to main content

 2. Sign up with email/password or Google OAuth

-3. Verify your email to receive a $1 bonus (automatic on Google Sign in)
+3. Verify your email (automatic on Google Sign in) — required to be eligible for the signup bonus

 Step 2: Add Credits & Unlock Your Signup Bonus